Are you looking for a road trip food list that includes the best road trip snacks and other food to bring on a road trip?

 - Make-Ahead Fruit & Yogurt Breakfast Parfaits

-For some added morning fun, use the category “breakfast foods” or “types of fruit” as you play the nostalgic alphabet road trip word game.
+Additional planning tip: For added morning fun, use the category “breakfast foods”, “brands or cereal”, or “types of fruit” while you play a road trip word game.

 Road Trip Food List: Lunch

-- Premade sandwiches with deli meat and cheese (make it interesting by putting it on fun bread or cocktail buns)
+- Premade sandwiches with deli meat and cheese (make them extra fun by using shaped sandwich cutters!)

 - Peanut butter sandwiches (skip the jelly to avoid sogginess)